 Researching Graduate Programs

 When researching graduate and professional programs, first identify the schools that have programs in your area of interest.
 The Career Development Center resource library and university libraries offer print and electronic reference material to help you with this task.
-The following websites may be useful for your search:

 After you have identified the schools, you will need to develop evaluation criteria.
 The following questions are useful in comparing programs.